cephard/NovaMed-Solutions/README.md

 </p>

 ####   2022
-- Revenue fell sharply from January to March: first by -43.21%, then by -21.30%.
+- Revenue experienced a sharp decline of 45.04% from January to February.
-- Recovery followed in subsequent months, but a drastic decline of -81.26% occurred in June.
+- There was a recovery in the following months, but June saw another drop of 16.65%.
-- July saw a rebound, though the year closed weakly with a -65.29% drop in November.
+- From July to September, revenue rebounded; however, the year ended on a weak note, with December recording the lowest levels of both profit and loss.

 ####   2023
-- January started stronger with a +9.18% increase compared to December 2022.
+- January started strong with a 3900.95% increase over December 2022, but February saw a significant decline of 22.43%.
-- However, February quickly reversed this with a -26.38% decline.
-- Revenue and profit showed steady growth throughout the year, with only minor dips—August being the worst (-15.61% revenue, -15.83% profit).
+- Overall, revenue and profit showed steady growth throughout the year, with a notable dip in August at 19.94%.
-- Despite the strong start, the year closed slightly down in December (-5.67% revenue, -5.74% profit).
+- December ended slightly negatively with an 8.30% decrease.

 ####   2024
-- 2023 ended at 3.39M revenue, but January 2024 plummeted to 56.65K, a shocking -98.33% drop.
-- This is especially notable given December 2022 closed at 89.76K, and January 2023 surged to 3.59M (+3901.30%), suggesting 2023 may have been an outlier year.
+- In January 2024, revenue fell by 59.18% from December 2023.
+December 2022 ended at $136.43K, while January 2023 surged to $5.46M, a 3900.95% increase, suggesting 2023 was atypical.
-- March 2024 marked the year’s peak revenue at 134.98K.
-- Sales held steady until September, which saw a -48.02% dip from August.
-- The year ended weak again, closing December at 44.81K revenue and 42.32K profit.
+- Revenue in 2024 has generally declined, with a slight growth of 55.12%, and a significant drop of 40.20% in September.
+- However, December 2024 rebounded strongly, reaching $372.82K, nearly doubling with a 99.99% increase.1-4b60-b5cd-3de2e5db000a" />

 ####   2025
-- January began with a +12.20% increase, but February collapsed with a -91.82% decline.
+- January started strong with a 30.89% increase; however, February experienced a significant drop of 33.98%.
-- Recovery was modest through mid-year, but after April, sales consistently trended downward, reaching the year’s lowest in November (23.05K revenue, 20.64K profit, representing -69.50% and -67.37% declines from October).
+- Recovery was modest until mid-year, and after April, sales began to decline steadily, hitting their lowest point in November, although September saw a notable spike of 48.96%.
-- Encouragingly, December closed with a strong rebound, ending the year at 144.23K revenue (+525.82%) and profit up +444.56% compared to November.
+- December ended the year with a remarkable 74.05% increase.

 <table align="center">
   <tbody>